Battle of Knocknanuss: Background

-The battle
+Battle

 The battle that followed was essentially an uncoordinated rout of the Irish forces.
 Taaffe positioned his men on either side of a hill, so that they could not see one another.
 The result was that one wing of the Confederate army had no idea of what the other wing was doing.
 MacColla's men charged the Parliamentarians opposite them putting them to flight and killing a large number of them.
 Thinking the battle was over, they then took to looting the enemy's baggage train.

 However, on the other wing, O’Brien's cavalry had charged the raw Irish horsemen, causing them to run away.
 Despite Taaffe's desperate attempt to rally them, the Irish infantry followed suit, many of them being cut down by the pursuing roundheads.
 The pursuit continued for miles and not only resulted in heavy casualties among the Irish, but also in the loss of most of their equipment and supplies.
 Inchiquin lost several senior officers, including the Judge-Advocate, Sir Robert Travers.
 MacColla and his men surrendered when they realised what had happened but were subsequently killed by their captors.
 Around 3,000 Confederates died at Knocknanauss, and up to 1,000 English Parliamentarians.
 The carnage did not stop after the fighting was finished.
 The next day a couple of hundred Irish soldiers were found sheltering in a nearby wood.
 These were promptly put to the sword.